Maliwal case: Kejriwal's aide Bibhav Kumar arrested; AAP chief says he will go to BJP headquarters on Sunday | Politics

 Kumar was picked up from the chief minister's residence by a Delhi police team on Saturday, a senior police officer said, adding that they suspected that he had come to tamper with evidence.

+Later in the night, Kumar was produced before Metropolitan Magistrate Gaurav Goyal who sent him to a five-day police custody after the police sought his remand to question him about the incident and to retrieve data from his phone.

-Hours later, Kejriwal held a press conference where he accused Prime Minister Narendra Modi of ''playing the game'' of sending AAP leaders such as Manish Sisodia, Satyendar Jain, and Sanjay Singh to jail.
+Hours after Kumar's arrest, Kejriwal held a press conference where he accused Prime Minister Narendra Modi of ''playing the game'' of sending AAP leaders such as Manish Sisodia, Satyendar Jain, and Sanjay Singh to jail.

 ''They are after our party and sending our leaders in jail one after another...
 Today you have sent my PA to jail,'' he said, adding the BJP is saying they will send AAP MP Raghav Chadha and Delhi ministers Atishi and Saurabh Bharadwaj to jail too.

-Kejriwal said the Aam Aadmi Party could not be crushed by sending its leaders to jail.
+Kejriwal said the Aam Aadmi Party cannot not be crushed by sending its leaders to jail.

-Rajya Sabha MP Maliwal has alleged that the CM's aide attacked her with full force, slapping her in the face and kicking her in the chest and abdomen on May 13 when she had gone to meet the chief minister.
+Maliwal had recorded her statement before a magistrate at the Tis Hazari court on Friday.
+The Rajya Sabha MP has alleged that the CM's aide attacked her with full force, slapping her in the face and kicking her in the chest and abdomen on May 13 when she had gone to meet the chief minister.

-Maliwal's medical examination was conducted at the AIIMS on Friday.
-According to the medico-legal certificate (MLC), she has ''bruises over proximal left leg dorsal aspect of approx size 3x2 cm and right cheek elbow below right eye of approx size 2x2 cm'' A senior police officer said Kumar was picked up from the chief minister's residence on Saturday, a day after Maliwal recorded her statement before a magistrate at the Tis Hazari court.
-The officer said Kumar had gone there in the morning to meet Kejriwal.
+Her medical examination was conducted at the AIIMS on Friday.
+According to the medico-legal certificate (MLC), she has ''bruises over proximal left leg dorsal aspect of approx size 3x2 cm and right cheek elbow below right eye of approx size 2x2 cm'' The officer said Kumar had gone to CM's residence on Saturday morning to meet Kejriwal.

 Police said they have recorded the statement of at least 10 people, including security personnel and other staff at the chief minister's residence, who were present at the time of the alleged assault on May 13.